 Moreover, family net income is also considered.
 The income limits are defined ahead.

 You must be a tax filer with a social insurance number.
 Even in the case of no income, you must file a tax return to be eligible.
-However, the absence of SIN does not mean you would not be eligible for the GST/HST credit.
+However, the absence of SIN does not mean you will not be eligible for the GST/HST credit.
 You must explain the reason for not having one in the application with proof of your identity.
 This can either be a passport, immigration document, driver’s license, etc.

 However, you will be ineligible if, at the beginning of the payment month, you are: